LincolnX2/CloudWarmUP/README.md

 # CloudWarmUP
-Multicloud intensive training by Jean Rodrigues
+Multicloud intensive Training by Jean Rodrigues
 WarmUp Day2 05/04/2023

 What Is Terraform?